 Step 5 — Book & Prep for Your Disney Cruise!

 You’ve asked yourself the important questions, you’ve browsed the internet for itinerary and ship options, and you’ve officially booked your cruise.
 Congratulations!
 You’re going to have a blast.
 But keep in mind: The early frog gets the worm.
 And, one more time for the froggies in the back: Book your extras EARLY!
-You’ll thank me later for remembering to stay ahead and on top of your vacation planning post-booking too.
+You’ll thank me later for remembering to stay ahead and on top of your vacation planning.

-It might sound repetitive but remember that 75-day out date.
+It might sound repetitive, but remember that 75-day out date.
 Mark it on your calendar.
 Set an alert or alarm clock.
 That’s the start of your pre-booking window for any and all activities, specialty dining and excursions other than booking the cruise itself.
 We literally cannot emphasize this enough!

 In addition to the many activities and entertainment included in the price of your Disney Cruise Line vacation, there are plenty of magical extras you can sign up for in advance of your journey.